 Altra’s flagship trail runner is their Lone Peak, which is also offered in a mid-height version that adds over-the-ankle coverage but retains the light and agile feel of the low-top model, as well as an all-weather option that sports a waterproof eVent bootie for sealing out moisture.
 What all variations have in common is the brand’s signature zero-drop shape (they now call it Balanced Cushioning), which is designed to mimic the natural position of your foot by situating the heel and forefoot the same distance from the ground.
-And many models, including the Lone Peak, also feature a wide toe box, which gives your toes room to splay out.
-Unfortunately, this specialization means that Altra’s hiking options are limited, but the Lone Peak is enough of a winner for us to include them here.
+And many models, including the Lone Peak and newer Olympus, also feature a wide toe box, which gives your toes room to splay out.
+Unfortunately, this specialization means that Altra’s hiking options are limited, but the Lone Peak and Olympus are notable enough for us to include them here.

 Location: Goleta, California